 My cousin sealed a deal with us nine months ago when she attended our wedding in Penang.
 Now, fulfilling our promise, we were back again in the Land Below the Wind, even though just three months ago we had just spent our holiday there.
 When we arrived at the airport, we took a taxi straight to The Palace Hotel Kota Kinabalu.

-Later that night, we went to a seafood restaurant to satiated my craving for crab.
+Later that night, we went to a seafood restaurant to satisfy my craving for crab.
 We planned to meet up with my other cousin, Jessie for dinner but she couldn’t make it and promised to take us for lunch tomorrow.

 The next day, before heading back to Kota Belud, Jessie treated us to lunch at the Old Farm City Park Seafood Restaurant.
-The meals were delicious, and I get to eat my childhood favourite vegetable called Sayur Manis.
+The meals were delicious, and I got to eat my childhood favourite vegetable called Sayur Manis.

 The Wedding Mass in St. Edmund